-When I was in the states last year, I was in a coffee shop and for some reason, the conversation with the folks turned to what I was doing in their city.
-I’m not sure how they knew I wasn’t from around there, but I can only assume it was my startlingly-good French accent, which is always a sure give-away.
-I mentioned I was a cook and was taping a television segment.
+When I was in the states last year, I was in a coffee shop and for some reason, I got into a conversation with some local folks, who asked what I was doing in their city.
+I’m not sure how they knew I wasn’t from around there, but I can only assume it was my French je ne sais quoi, which is always a sure give-away.
+I mentioned I was a cook and was taping a television segment in town.

-Okay, before you get your panties in a knot, in my defense, I’ve had my name butchered to death on more than on occasion and we both cook and write cookbooks.
-So I said, “Yes, that’s me.
+I’ve had my name butchered a bit on more than one occasion.
+So to be polite, I said, “Yes, that’s me.
 Nice to meet you.”

-It wasn’t until a few month later when I realized that there actually is a guy named David Lieberman in the states, who cooks and has a television show.
+It wasn’t until a few months later when I realized that there actually is a guy named David Lieberman in the States, who cooks and has a television show.
 So David, or Dave—whatever you’re called, if you are reading this, you’ve found your impostor.